 Many aspects of the game are hard to guess.
 Here are examples of where I stumbled :

 - Defeating the Jackal (shoot the legs until it kneels).

-- Defeating Lech Kril (shoot the pipes on his backpack).
+- Defeating Lech Kril (shoot the pipes on his backpack, a lot).

 - What to do in reactor sabotage mission.